Ratio/Indicator charts reflecting market internals

 Live ratio charts using various ETFs to gauge internal market indications

-Gold/SPX Ratio (GLD/SPY): A counter-cyclical metal vs. a cyclical market (theory: Macro liquidity and risk when rising, long-term (expand chart’s time duration for a big picture view).
+Gold/SPX Ratio (GLD/SPY): A counter-cyclical metal vs. a cyclical market (theory: Macro liquidity and cyclical risk when rising, especially long-term)

 Silver/SPX Ratio (SLV/SPY): More volatile, inflation-sensitive PM vs. the stock market (theory: I don’t really have one ;-))

-Gold/Copper Ratio (GLD/CPER): A counter-cyclical metals vs. a very cyclical one (theory: monetary vs. industrial metal)
+Gold/Copper Ratio (GLD/CPER): A counter-cyclical metal vs. a very cyclical one (theory: monetary vs. industrial metal, counter-cyclical when rising, pro-cyclical when declining)

 Gold/WTI Oil Ratio (GLD/USO): Gold miner product vs. mining cost input (theory: positive fundamental for gold mining operations’ bottom lines/counter-cyclical indication when rising)